-PG&E is retaining fee title ownership of the 460 acres within Parcels 1016-1023 of the Lyons Reservoir planning unit and as such, PG&E will continue to pay property taxes to Tuolumne County as assessed by the State Board of Equalization.
+PG&E is retaining fee title ownership of all 43 acres within the Doyle Springs planning unit and as such, PG&E will continue to pay property taxes to Tulare County as assessed by the State Board of Equalization.
+Therefore, as there are no other Watershed Lands within the county, the totality of dispositions within Tulare County is tax neutral.